19 Aug Tired, blue, anxious or foggy during and after menstruation?

 Also important: Don’t overdo it: 18 mg. is all the iron a woman from the age of 19 to 50 with menstrual cycles needs daily.
 Taking more than through supplements to try to speed or enhance the results can be harmful.

 Keep in mind that some people can’t metabolize iron correctly, so talk with your doctor before starting an iron regimen.
 You can learn more about iron here.

 Bonus: Iron also reduces premenstrual symptoms

 Want one more reason to keep your iron levels from dipping?
-A 10-year study of 3,000 women in the American Journal of Epidemiology shows that women who upped their daily intake of non-heme iron–which is iron from supplements and non-meat food sources–were up to 40% less likely to experience premenstrual symptoms.
+A 10-year study of 3,000 women in the American Journal of Epidemiology shows that women who upped their daily intake of non-heme iron–which is iron from non-meat food sources, such as kidney beans, tofu and spinach–were up to 40% less likely to experience premenstrual symptoms.2

 The researchers believe it’s due to the way iron helps produce serotonin–a brain chemical that gets low in your premenstrual days, contributing to irritation, depression and moodiness.